 - Be flexibly used as a means of treating individuals or groups, so that practitioners can expand their offerings and grow their businesses online

 - Help clinicians easily track progress, create reports, and amend client programs accordingly using survey tools, journal features, and digital data from devices, among other things, clinicians can easily.
 By spotting trends and anomalies, as well as critical events that might have otherwise gone undetected, therapists can make better judgments about next steps.

-- Foster accountability, empowering and engaging users through frequent check-ins, while giving them the means to track their progress and be more proactive in their own treatment.
+- Foster accountability, empowering and engaging clients in therapy through frequent check-ins, while giving them the means to track their progress and be more proactive.